ValyrianTech/HexGlobe/README.md

 - Integrates with the navigation system for API calls
 - Implements proper coordinate system using (row, col) format
 - Applies correct vertical offset for odd columns to maintain hexagonal grid alignment
+- Provides "Go To" functionality for navigating to locations by H3 index or address

 ### navigation.js
 Manages tile navigation and backend communication: